RemGo95/project-b512/README.md

 # project-brain

-Universal environment for learning neural networks for robots with graphic visualization
+Universal machine learning environment for robots with graphic visualization

-Software and packages you will need to run Neural Network and simulation:
+Software and packages you will need to run neural network and simulation:

 For host with Unity Engine:
 - Python (==3.7.8),